IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 Pump Cost Model
 """"""""""""""""

-Three subtypes are supported for costing of pumps, which can be set using the "pump_type" argument.
+Three subtypes are supported for costing of pumps, which can be set using the "pump_type" argument ('*' corresponds to the default options):

 1) Centrifugal pumps (pump_type='Centrifugal')\*
 2) External gear pumps (pump_type='ExternalGear')